igorkosta/igorkosta.github.io/_posts/perfect-startup-team.md

 ### A Hippie
 Who's a hippie you may ask.
-If you are too young and don't know who [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs) was, I pitty you and recommend you to start getting to know about him.
+If you are too young and don't know who [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs) was, I pity you and recommend you to start getting to know about him.

 Up to this date, I personally consider him to be the best `product person` ever - you can argue, I don't care.